mistifyio/mistify-operator-admin/README.md

 List results are JSON arrays of of the particular objects (e.g. GET /hypervisors returns an array of Hypervisor objects).
 Single get and create results areturn the particular object.
 Relation results return empty objects.

+## Testing

+Run `make test`.
+This will create the necessary test database and db user, run the tests for the various subpackages, and then clean up the database and db user.
+The clean happens at the beginning and the end, so there is no need to explicitly run `make test_clean` after a failed test run before the next.

 ## API Endpoints

 ### Config